12 Real Life Photos of Black Mothers Breastfeeding, Regardless of What Statistics Say

 “African-American women and men are reclaiming breastfeeding as a cultural and human right.
 When I see young African American women mothering their babies through breastfeeding, I remind them that they are the vanguard of a new generation, and a new hope for our community.
 Child rearing without violence and indifference begins with breastfeeding.
 It is so much more than nutrition.
 It will restore vitality and positivity to the parenting role.” – Sherry Payne, MSN, RN, CNE, IBCLC

 There is purpose behind this article.
 It is to shed light on the ugliest part of normalizing breastfeeding in America, the history of breastfeeding for African American families.
 It is to open the eyes of the privileged to accept the evident truth that the STRUGGLE IS REAL for black breastfeeding moms and “breast is best” does’t fit into every family dynamic.
 Yet it is also to share with my readers, some of my own beautifully captured modern moments and inspirational photographs of black breastfeeding women in real life, today.
 These women were photographed throughout my journey as the only black birth photographer in San Diego County, over the past 4 years.
-Some were photographed specifically for this Breastfeeding Awareness Media Campaign.
+Some were photographed specifically for this breastfeeding awareness project.
 (Images of myself were taken under my instruction, by my wonderful 1st Assistant, Marhait Santillan.)

-My hope is that my Breastfeeding Portrait Photography, through this campaign, will one day be what is seen when you research “black breastfeeding” on Google.
+My hope is that my Breastfeeding Portrait Photography, through this project, will one day be what is seen when you research “black breastfeeding” on Google.
 Only time will tell, yet once our people are surrounded by the inescapable beauty of our roots throughout breastfeeding literature, through community solidarity by exemplifying African culture, we will undoubtedly see a spike in black breastfeeding rates across the country for years to come.